shaunc44/web_crawler_edgar/README.md

 ### Instructions
 1. Open your terminal.
-2. Navigate to the crawler directory : `$ cd shaun_cox_edgar_crawler/edgar`
+2. Navigate to the crawler directory :
+`$ cd shaun_cox_edgar_crawler/edgar`
-3. Run the scraper: `$ scrapy crawl edgar_search -a cik=XXXXXXXXXX`
+3. Run the scraper:
+`$ scrapy crawl edgar_search -a cik=xxxxxxxxxx`
-  a.
-XXXXXXXXXX will be the valid CIK that you've chosen
+  a. xxxxxxxxxx will be the valid CIK that you've chosen

 ---